gitnickg/notes-bitcoin/README.md

 # 💩 Not Bitcoin 💩
-There are many other crypto currencies out there, some focused on real world issues and other focused on memes.
+There are many other crypto currencies out there, some focused on real world issues and others focused on memes.
 DYOR = Do Your Own Research.

 ## ⛏ Mining ⛏